BuenaBaya/di-workshop-01-intro-to-p5/README.md

 ```

 **What does createCanvas do?**
+createCanvas creates a two-dimensional, four-sided shape, with the first number the width, and the second the height.

 **What happens if you change the numbers?**
+Changing the first number will change the width to the noted amount (in pixels), and the second number will change the height in pixels.

 **What numbers are allowed/what numbers have an effect?**
+Between 0 and 16384 [(2^14)-1]

 **What happens if you add/remove a number?**
+As it seems createCanvas works in two dimensions, another number does not in fact have any effect, when an assumption could be made for it to add depth if it was creating a three dimensional shape.
+Removing a number may in fact create a one dimensional shape, but it is not in fact representable.
+Having just one number returns a page with no visible shape, but no error returned.

 **Can you guess what the `function setup() {` part does?
 What happens if you
 change the name of setup?**
+I guess this function tells the code that the following code needs to be executed in a certain way, in this case - createCanvas needs to be setup to work.
+Without this line, or with the word 'setup' supplanted with another words, the function is not defined properly to be executed, and therefore does not run, and provides errors in the console.

 Look at this line: